 Energetic materials that perform better and are more versatile, form the backbone in CapTech Ammunition Technologies.
 But equal focus is given on the systems level on munitions and missiles with a view to cover the whole maturity level including systems and technologies, aiming to attract cooperative Member States actions and investment.

 The CapTech Ground Systems focus on technologies related to: Ground platforms, Unmanned Ground Vehicles, Soldier Systems, and Other battlefield topics including: C-IED, Mobility and Counter-Mobility and Camps.
 The CapTech Ground Systems address topics through a system perspective that include but not limited to fully integrated, re-configurable and up-gradable platforms and mission systems, enhanced platform and occupants survivability and protection, enhanced autonomy and ground traffic insertion of unmanned ground vehicles, enhanced agility and performance of soldier systems as well as effective protection against all IEDs and mines including IED detection and identification.

-CapTech Guidance & Control provides technology watch and research in the underpinning technologies for future capability needs of increased precision, localisation performance and robotisation including autonomy.
+CapTech Guidance, Navigation and Control provides technology watch and research in the underpinning technologies for future capability needs of increased precision, localisation performance and robotisation including autonomy.